What is imiquimod?

 How is imiquimod used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include recommendations on the uses of imiquimod in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of imiquimod in people with HIV to:

-- Treat herpes simplex acyclovir will not effectively treat HSV (also known as acyclovir-resistant HSV) (HSV) disease in people for whom the medicine
+- Herpes simplex acyclovir will not effectively treat HSV (also known as acyclovir-resistant HSV) (HSV) disease, including external genital lesions, in people for whom the medicine

 What should I tell my health care provider before using imiquimod?